Ants In The House: Simple Ways To Get Rid Of Them

 While ants are beneficial insects out in the wild, they are definitely irritating pests when inside our homes.
 Do you know that they are not just irritating and annoying pests?
 They are also capable of spreading bacteria due to the mere fact that they have crawled just about anywhere.
 Aside from that, ants are capable of inflicting structural damage far worse than termites could.
 Fortunately, not all species of ants make it indoors, and handling them can actually just take a few easy steps.
 So if you are done with having pests and wondering how do we get rid of ants in the house?
 Let us look into it in this article.

-Ants belong to the insect order Hymenoptera, with a scientific name Formicidae.
+Ants belong to the insect order Hymenoptera, with the scientific name Formicidae.
 There are at least 10,000 identified species of ants, and they are found in all parts of the world, except Antarctica.
 Their success as a species can be attributed mostly to their social organizations; they always work as a team, with each ant knowing what its role is in the colony.
 Most ants are omnivores, which means they have a wide range of food sources that they can exploit.

 The usual size of adult ants ranges from .08 to 1 inch.
 They vary in color; they come in red, or black, and a few species are green.
 Some even have a metallic luster.
 Like most insects, ants have compound eyes made from several tiny lenses attached together.
 They do not have very good vision.
 They have two antennas attached to their heads, and they are dependent on these for detection.
 They use their antennae to detect vibration, air currents, and chemicals.
 It is also used for communicating with their fellow ants through touch.
 They eat anything because like humans, they are omnivores.
 A single ant can lift 50 times its own weight.
-They have two strong jaws which they use to carry food, make nests, and to maneuver objects around.
+They have two strong jaws which they use to carry food, make nests, and maneuver objects around.

 Ants are highly social insects and they live in colonies.
 A colony is made up of a queen, the male ants, and the worker ants.
 The queen ant is the largest ant in the colony and her sole purpose in life is to lay the eggs to ensure the survival of the colony.
-At the beginning prior to setting up a nest, the queen has wings, which she would then shed after she starts a new colony.
+In the beginning, prior to setting up a nest, the queen has wings, which she would then shed after she starts a new colony.
 The rest of the female ants in the colony are sterile and are not capable of laying eggs.
 The life of the colony ends once the queen dies, as there would be no more new ants to replace the older ants who would eventually die too.
 In some species, there can be more than one queen.
 The colony may survive for a few months if the queen dies, but the end would certainly be near.

 The male ants' sole purpose in life is to mate with the queen.
 They are also vital to the survival of the colony, but they do nothing else.
 After mating with the queen, they die soon.